openstack/openstack-manuals/doc/config-reference/source/tables/cinder-cloudbyte.rst

    * - **[DEFAULT]**
      -
    * - ``cb_account_name`` = ``None``
-     - (StrOpt) CloudByte storage specific account name.
+     - (String) CloudByte storage specific account name.
 This maps to a project name in OpenStack.
    * - ``cb_add_qosgroup`` = ``{'latency': '15', 'iops': '10', 'graceallowed': 'false', 'iopscontrol': 'true', 'memlimit': '0', 'throughput': '0', 'tpcontrol': 'false', 'networkspeed': '0'}``
-     - (DictOpt) These values will be used for CloudByte storage's addQos API call.
+     - (Dict) These values will be used for CloudByte storage's addQos API call.
    * - ``cb_apikey`` = ``None``
-     - (StrOpt) Driver will use this API key to authenticate against the CloudByte storage's management interface.
+     - (String) Driver will use this API key to authenticate against the CloudByte storage's management interface.
    * - ``cb_auth_group`` = ``None``
-     - (StrOpt) This corresponds to the discovery authentication group in CloudByte storage.
+     - (String) This corresponds to the discovery authentication group in CloudByte storage.
 Chap users are added to this group.
 Driver uses the first user found for this group.
 Default value is None.
    * - ``cb_confirm_volume_create_retries`` = ``3``
-     - (IntOpt) Will confirm a successful volume creation in CloudByte storage by making this many number of attempts.
+     - (Integer) Will confirm a successful volume creation in CloudByte storage by making this many number of attempts.
    * - ``cb_confirm_volume_create_retry_interval`` = ``5``
-     - (IntOpt) A retry value in seconds.
+     - (Integer) A retry value in seconds.
 Will be used by the driver to check if volume creation was successful in CloudByte storage.
    * - ``cb_confirm_volume_delete_retries`` = ``3``
-     - (IntOpt) Will confirm a successful volume deletion in CloudByte storage by making this many number of attempts.
+     - (Integer) Will confirm a successful volume deletion in CloudByte storage by making this many number of attempts.
    * - ``cb_confirm_volume_delete_retry_interval`` = ``5``
-     - (IntOpt) A retry value in seconds.
+     - (Integer) A retry value in seconds.
 Will be used by the driver to check if volume deletion was successful in CloudByte storage.
    * - ``cb_create_volume`` = ``{'compression': 'off', 'deduplication': 'off', 'blocklength': '512B', 'sync': 'always', 'protocoltype': 'ISCSI', 'recordsize': '16k'}``
-     - (DictOpt) These values will be used for CloudByte storage's createVolume API call.
+     - (Dict) These values will be used for CloudByte storage's createVolume API call.
    * - ``cb_tsm_name`` = ``None``
-     - (StrOpt) This corresponds to the name of Tenant Storage Machine (TSM) in CloudByte storage.
+     - (String) This corresponds to the name of Tenant Storage Machine (TSM) in CloudByte storage.
 A volume will be created in this TSM.
    * - ``cb_update_file_system`` = ``compression, sync, noofcopies, readonly``
-     - (ListOpt) These values will be used for CloudByte storage's updateFileSystem API call.
+     - (List) These values will be used for CloudByte storage's updateFileSystem API call.
    * - ``cb_update_qos_group`` = ``iops, latency, graceallowed``
-     - (ListOpt) These values will be used for CloudByte storage's updateQosGroup API call.
+     - (List) These values will be used for CloudByte storage's updateQosGroup API call.